daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

  -    seqType fq  = specifys FASTQ file format
  -    SS_lib_type RF  = Trinity has the option (--SS_lib_type) to specify whether or not the sequences you're assembly are      "stranded".
 User should specify this in the following fashion as on option in the Trinity command (example specifies typical stranded libraries): --SS_lib_type RF
  -    max_memory 100G  = max memory for trinity 100G should not be changed, per communications with the developer
- -    CPU 28  = match however many CPUs your computing cluster has access to, maximum number of parallel processes
+ -    CPU 36  = match however many CPUs your computing cluster has access to, maximum number of parallel processes (for andromeda the maximum number of cores is 36.
+On Unity, the nodes in the uri-cpu partition can go up to 64, and in the cpu and cpu-preempt partitions it can go to 128)
  -    left  = paired end reads filenames
  -    right = paired end reads filenames